 Because hydroponic tomatoes get big and grow fast, they take in a lot of nutrients and water.
 If you’re using hydroponic buckets to grow your tomatoes, you will need to top off and provide new nutrient solution on a regular basis.
 For this reason, drip and bato setups make caring for hydroponic tomato nutrient needs easier.

-Pollination if Indoor Hydroponic Tomatoes
+Pollination if Growing Hydroponic Tomatoes Indoors

-Tomatoes grown outdoors have help from natures when it comes to pollinating their flowers.
+Tomatoes grown outdoors have help from nature when it comes to pollinating their flowers.
 If you’re growing your hydroponic tomato plants indoors you will need to assist your plants with pollinating so the flowers will produce fruit.

 Check out an article I wrote about 3 methods of hand pollination you can use to pollinate your indoor hydroponic tomato flowers.